-In DMN 1.0DMN 1.0, the class Clause is used to model a decision table clause.
+In DMN 1.0, the class Clause is used to model a decision table clause.

 An instance of Clause is made of an optional inputExpression and of a set of inputEntry, which are instances of Expression; or it references an outputDefinition, which is an instance of ItemDefinition, and it is made of a set of outputEntry, which are instances of Expression.
-An instance of Clause is made of an optional inputExpression and of a set of inputEntry, or of an optional name and a set of outputEntry, which are instances of Expression.
-A Clause element MUSTSHALL have a set of inputEntry if it has an inputExpression, it MUSTSHALL have a set of outputEntry if it does not have an inputExpression.
-A Clause element MUSTSHALL have a set of outputEntry and outputEntry.
+A Clause element SHALL NOT have both inputEntry and outputEntry.

-An instance of Clause may have a name, which is a String, and it may reference an outputDefinition, which is an <a href="https://linear.com/lin reference an outputDefinition.
-An instance of Clause that contains an inputExpression MUSTSHALL NOT reference an outputDefinition.
+An instance of Clause that does not have an inputExpression SHALL reference an outputDefinition.
+An instance of Clause that contains an inputExpression SHALL NOT reference an outputDefinition.